Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Disadvantages:

 When comparing weight loss outcomes, the difference between medication-assisted and lifestyle-only approaches is substantial and consistent across multiple studies.
-The most comprehensive data comes from randomized controlled trials that directly compare these approaches in similar patient populations.
+The most thorough data comes from randomized controlled trials that directly compare these approaches in similar patient populations.

-A landmark study published in NEJM compared semaglutide plus lifestyle intervention to lifestyle intervention alone.
+Take the Assessment →A phase 3 study published in NEJM compared semaglutide plus lifestyle intervention to lifestyle intervention alone.
 Participants receiving semaglutide lost an average of 14.9% of their body weight, while those in the lifestyle-only group lost 2.4% (Wilding et al., 2021).
 This six-fold difference in weight loss represents one of the largest treatment effects seen in obesity medicine.

 The SURMOUNT-1 trial demonstrated even greater differences with tirzepatide.
 Participants receiving the highest dose (15mg) lost 22.5% of their body weight compared to 2.4% in the placebo group, both receiving lifestyle counseling (Jastreboff et al., 2022).
 These results suggest that medication can overcome many of the biological and psychological barriers that limit the effectiveness of lifestyle interventions alone.